suplim2021/image_tagger/README.md

 ﻿# Image Tagger

 Image Tagger is a Python application that uses the Anthropic Claude API to automatically generate titles and tags for images.
-It processes images in bulk, adding metadata (EXIF and IPTC) to each image file.
+It processes images in bulk, adding metadata (EXIF, IPTC, and XMP) to each image file.

+## Version 1.2.2

 ## Authorship Note